What is a Hoist and Winch Operator?

 - Casing Puller

 There were about 2,900 jobs for Hoist and Winch Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Hoist and Winch Operator.
-There will be an estimated 400 positions for Hoist & Winch Operator per year.
+Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.

 The states with the most job growth for Hoist & Winch Operator are Arkansas, Nebraska, and North Dakota.
 Watch out if you plan on working in Pennsylvania, Kentucky, or Washington.
 These states have the worst job growth for this type of profession.